ictwise/project-2/README.md

 #### Code and Tutorials

-Many tutorials were followed and visited but the 2 that were the most useful and  I based my  code and jest script were:
+Many tutorials were followed and visited but the most useful and those which I based my code and jest script upon were:

 [Quiz Tutorial](https://www.youtube.com/watch?v=rFWbAj40JrQ)